-On April 16, 1998, at the age of fifty-three I was working as a radar air traffic approach controller for the Federal Aviation Administration at Houston, Texas.
+On April 16, 1998, I was working as a radar air traffic controller for the Federal Aviation Administration (FAA) at Houston International Airport.
+I was fifty-three years old.

 The ceilings and visibilities were very low in the area.
 I was very busy working fourteen jets inbound to Houston Intercontinental Airport when it was brought to my attention that a four engine jet cargo plane I was working was 500 AGL (above ground level), in the clouds, and still descending towards the city of The Woodlands (15 miles north of the airport).

 After transmitting to the pilot four times, the pilot finally stopped his descent at 200 feet.
 I thought this jet was going to crash into the city of The Woodlands!

 After I talked the pilots down using a radar approach to a safe landing at Houston, I was relived off my position to write a statement.
 I immediately ran outside of the building and vomited .
 Later you will see a pattern – a psychological one.

 I was very unlucky in that I probably had more emergencies where I had to talk pilots down on radar than any air traffic controller in the FAA.
 During my thirty-seven year career I worked over twenty-five emergencies requiring a Radar Surveillance approaches.
 I tribute this to working in New Orleans and Houston, my bad luck, and inaccurate weather forecasting along the Gulf Coast.
 Even so, I never remembered vomiting after working a stressful emergency.

 See the attached PDF for a more complete story on this DC-8:

 PDF: DC-8 – Flight Assist

 After the DC-8 emergency I went home and started having nightly nightmares of all things an emergency when I worked at Amarillo, Texas in 1968.

 In this nightmare I was twenty-three years old on my first 15 minutes of Radar training.
 I thought this dream was the most unbelievable aviation story that I had I ever heard of in my life!
 No Hollywood writer could dream up a story like this!
 H-bombs and me talking down an emergency with only 15 minutes of radar on-the-job -training!